Design Traditions of Tribal Handmade Persian Area Rugs

-Mostly women of nomadic tribe create the Persian rugs.
-Weaving rugs is a time-consuming process which can take from a few months to several years to get completed.
-Persian rugs contain certain symbols in them which are associated with the religious beliefs of the tribes weaving them.
+Mostly women of nomadic tribes create the Persian rugs.
+Weaving rugs is a time-consuming process that can take from a few months to several years to get completed.
+Persian rugs contain certain symbols that are associated with the religious beliefs of the tribes weaving them.

 Let us first share with you knowledge about some of the symbols used in tribal Persian rugs.

-Resting eagle: It represents high-mindedness of the spirit.
+Resting eagle: It represents the high-mindedness of the spirit.

 Eagle in flight: This symbol depicts good fortune.

 Parrot: It represents protection and escaping from danger.

 Hunting dog: This symbol depicts honor and glory.

 Tree of Life: The tree of life depicts truth or understanding and a direct path from Earth to Heaven.